King Receives USAID Administrator

-Amman, Feb.
-27 (Petra) -- His Majesty King Abdullah II on Tuesday received, USAID Administrator Samantha Power at Al Husseiniya Palace.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday received USAID Administrator Samantha Power at Al Husseiniya Palace.

-The meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, covered Jordan's intensive efforts to increase humanitarian aid to Gaza and ensure its sustainable and uninterrupted flow to mitigate the situation in the Strip, with His Majesty stressing the need for the international community to take immediate action on this.
+The meeting, attended by HRH Crown Prince Hussein, covered Jordan's intensive efforts to increase humanitarian aid to Gaza and ensure its sustainable and uninterrupted flow to mitigate the situation in the Strip, with His Majesty stressing the need for the international community to take immediate action on this.

-The King also noted the importance of international support for Jordan's humanitarian role and the need to step up efforts to ensure the flow of aid to Gaza via land, with Jordan operating as a launching point.
+The King also noted the importance of international support for Jordan's humanitarian role and the need to step up efforts to ensure the flow of aid to Gaza via land, with Jordan operating as a launching point, according to a Royal Court statement.

 His Majesty called for opening land crossings and expanding airdrop operations to support Gazans, especially in the north.